How

 to illegal CJ750 sidecars.
 If someone has sold

-you one with fake plates (Hebei plates), demand
+you one with fake plates, demand

-plates, if not, then return the CJ750 for a full
+that they return your money.
+If not, then return the CJ750 for a full

 refund or call the police.
 Beijing "Jing

-in a liability but also to all the riders that
+but also to all the riders that are in your riding

-are in your riding group.
-Do your research, obey
+group.
+Do your research, obey the laws and regulations

-the laws and regulaltions of China, and be considerate
+of China, and be considerate of those that you

 There